 Resident Aliens are international students who have been granted permanent resident status by the U.S. Department of Immigration and Naturalization Services (INS).
-To qualify for in-state tuition rates, a student must present his/her resident alien card, or another official document issued by the INS, showing the student's Resident Alien Registration Number, to the Registrar prior to the first day of the semester (or the summer session).
+To qualify for in-state tuition rates, a student must have resided in the state of Kansas for at least six months and present his/her resident alien card, or another official document issued by the INS, showing the student's Resident Alien Registration Number, to the Registrar prior to the first day of the semester (or the summer session).
 If a student cannot provide this documentation, he/she will be classified as a non-resident and will be required to pay out-of-state tuition.
 The student has the right to appeal residency classification.
 (Refer to out-of-state student section in this catalog for appeal procedure.)